 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Huntington Union Free School District's basic financial statements.
 The other supplementary information on pages 44 through 47 is not a required part of the basic financial statements but is supplementary information required by the New York State Education Department.
-We have applied certain limited procedures, which consisted principally of inquiries of management regarding the methods of measurement and presentation of the other supplementary information.
-However, we did not audit the information and express no opinion on it.
+The other supplementary information has not been subjected to the auditing procedures applied in the audit of the basic financial statements and, accordingly, we express no opinion on it.